Point Pleasant Borough High School: Athletics

 The Point Pleasant Borough High School Panthers compete in Division B South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The conference operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 598 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
 The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The school participates in a joint ice hockey team with Jackson Memorial High School in which Jackson Liberty High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The boys' baseball team won the Central Jersey Group I state title in 1966.

 The boys' soccer team won the Group II state championship in 1968 (defeating runner-up Verona High School in the championship game) and 1972 (vs. Lawrence High School).
-The 1968 team won the Group II title with a 2-0 win against Verona in the championship game played at Hightstown High School.
+The 1968 team won the Group II title with a 2–0 win against Verona in the championship game played at Hightstown High School.
 The 1972 team finished the season with a record of 18-2 after defeating three-time returning champion Lawrence High School by a score of 2-0 in the Group II tournament final played at Glassboro State College.

 The football team has won the South Jersey Group II state sectional championship in 1977, 1978 and 2005.
-The 1977 team finished the season with a 9-2 record after winning the South Jersey Group II state sectional title with a 7-0 victory against Salem High School in the playoff finals.
-The 1978 team won the program's second consecutive South Jersey Group II title with a 21-16 win against Maple Shade High School in the championship game.
-The team won the 2005 title with a 43-0 win against Camden High School in the playoff finals, finishing the season with a record of 12-0.
+The 1977 team finished the season with a 9–2 record after winning the South Jersey Group II state sectional title with a 7-0 victory against Salem High School in the playoff finals.
+The 1978 team won the program's second consecutive South Jersey Group II title with a 21–16 win against Maple Shade High School in the championship game.
+The team won the 2005 title with a 43–0 win against Camden High School in the playoff finals, finishing the season with a record of 12-0.

-The 1996 girls' basketball team became the first Ocean County team to win a state title in the sport when it took the Group II state championship, defeating James Caldwell High School by a score of 42-39 in the tournament final before advancing to the Tournament of Champions as the sixth seed and falling by 64-36 in the quarterfinals to third-seeded Notre Dame High School to finish the season with a 21-7 record.
+The 1996 girls' basketball team became the first Ocean County team to win a state title in the sport when it took the Group II state championship, defeating James Caldwell High School by a score of 42-39 in the tournament final before advancing to the Tournament of Champions as the sixth seed and falling by 64-36 in the quarterfinals to third-seeded Notre Dame High School to finish the season with a 21–7 record.

-The wrestling team the South Jersey Group II state sectional championship in 2007 and 2018 The team won the 2007 South Jersey, Group II sectional title with a 31-26 win over Cinnaminson High School.
+The boys' wrestling team the South Jersey Group II state sectional championship in 2007 and 2018.
+The team won the 2007 South Jersey, Group II sectional title with a 31–26 win over Cinnaminson High School.